johnnykv/mnemosyne/_sources/WebAPI.txt

 Files
 ========
-The Files resource located at /files containes various forms of binaries and code samples collected from various HPFeeds channels.
+The Files resource located at /files contains various forms of binaries and code samples collected from HPFeeds channels.

 .. http:get:: /files/types

    Returns an overview of files and code snippets extracted from hpfeed.
-If the file content is not specified in the feed mnemosyne will fallback to identification with libmagic.
+If the file content is not specified in the feed Mnemosyne will fallback to identification with libmagic.

    **Example request**: